Ordisoftware/Hebrew-Calendar/README.md

 ## Download

-**What's new in the latest version 8.3**
+**What's new in the latest version 8.4**

-- Some fixes and improvements.
+- Fix main form and shabat reminder box that open the wrong (next book) parashah for reading online.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)